ncatalin/base_apparel/README.md

 # base_apparel
-This is my version of the Base Apparel coming soon page from Frontend Mentor (https://www.frontendmentor.io/)
+This is my version of the Base Apparel coming soon page challange from Frontend Mentor (https://www.frontendmentor.io/)